 I believe that this will take them another half hour to accept and absorb the more detailed report as well.

 To preserve my batteries, I decide to go into sleep mode and set my timer to wake up all systems in exactly the time they took for their previous discussion and transmission to reach me.

 The one variable I didn’t include was that their ship – the Beatle, was also part of their discussions.

 Before my systems go offline, thanks to my lucky stars, I feel a few tiny drops of water crashing down on my head and midsection.
 Very quickly, they grow larger and heavier.
 The forcefulness of each drop brings me to my fully artificial senses.
 I know instantly that another ‘Ocean-fall’ is about to take place and my ship is sitting out in the middle of it.

-I start down the path to my ship parked a few hundred feet away.
+I start down the path to the Intrepid parked a few hundred feet away.
 The splashes on my body, nearly knocking me over are more and more frequent, almost a gallon of water is crashing down on my little body every second.